Has WFH changed the way we see?

 Working from home has its benefits, like eliminating the need for a commute and allowing for more freedom and downtime.
 However, studies have shown going remote has also increased total numbers of hours worked.

 In addition to more adults working from home, many children have transitioned to an online school model following the pandemic.
-These life changes have led many people to wonder about the effects of prolonged blue-light exposure, as well as higher levels of screen time, especially how it may impact young Americans who’ve been exposed to screens much earlier than older generations.
+These life changes have led many people to wonder about the effects of prolonged screen time, as well as higher levels of screen time, especially how it may impact young Americans who’ve been exposed to screens much earlier than older generations.

 To better outline the effects of increased screen time on the body, we surveyed 1,000 full-time employees, of which over 70% were parents.
 Read on to learn more about the relationship between screen time and health among American workers today.